MJ Melendez Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- In his last appearance on Wednesday, the righty tossed 3 1/3 innings against the Atlanta Braves, allowing six earned runs while surrendering five hits.
+- His last time out came on Wednesday against the Atlanta Braves, when the right-hander went six innings, surrendering six earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.